- Internalizing vs Externalizing Work: A Fine Balance

 Internalisation and Critical Intellectual Property

 Internalization involves the research, development, production and/or distribution of a product or service that is regarded as intellectual property with a company’s own resources.
 According to WIPO, “Intellectual property (IP) refers to creations of the mind, such as inventions[,] literary and artistic works[,] designs[,] and symbols, names and images used in commerce.”
-The goal of owning IP is promote innovation and creativity in the economy and ensuring monopolistic or close-to-monopolistic profitability.
+The goal of owning IP is to promote innovation and creativity in the economy and ensuring monopolistic or close-to-monopolistic profitability.

 Externalization and Talent Outsourcing